Jango73/CuteGit/README.md

 * Show repository status (clean, merge, rebase, ...)
 * Show repository files as a tree, colored according to status
 * Show the branches of the repository
+* Show the branch log
-* Show the graph of the repository
+* Show the selected file log
-* Show the diffs in the selected item (folder or file)
+* Show the unstaged diffs in the selected item (folder or file)
 * Show the output of the executed GIT commands
 * Mark files as staged / unstaged
 * Change current branch